dsyer/cloud-middleware-blog/README.md

 > TIP: use web and actuator starters with `endpoints.health.sensitive=false` to inspect the `DataSource` quickly through "/health".
 You can also use the "/beans", "/env" and "/autoconfig" endpoints to see what is going in in the autoconfigurations and why.

 > NOTE: Running in Cloud Foundry or including auto-reconfiguration JAR in classpath locally both activate the "cloud" profile (for the same reason).
 The `VCAP_*` env vars are the thing that makes Spring Cloud and/or the auto-reconfiguration JAR create beans.

+> NOTE: The URL in the `VCAP_SERVICES` is actually not a "jdbc" scheme, which should be mandatory for JDBC connections.
+This is, however, the format that Cloud Foundry normally presents it in because it works for nearly every language other than Java.
+Spring Cloud Connectors or the buildpack auto-reconfiguration, if they are creating a `DataSource`, will translate it into a `jdbc:*` URL for you.

+> NOTE: The MySQL URL also contains user credentials and a database name which are valid for the Docker container created by the `docker-compose.yml` in the sample source code.
+If you have a local MySQL server with different credentials you could substitute those.

+> TIP: If you use a local MySQL server and want to verify that it is connected, you can use the "/health" endpoint from the Spring Boot Actuator (included in the sample code already).
+Or you could create a `schema-mysql.sql` file in the root of the classpath and put a simple keep alive query in it (e.g. `SELECT 1`).
+Spring Boot will run that on startupso if the app starts successfully you have configured the database correctly.

 The auto-reconfiguration JAR is always on the classpath in Cloud Foundry (by default) but it backs off creating any `DataSource` if it finds a `org.springframework.cloud.CloudFactory` bean (which is provided by Spring Boot if the `CloudAutoConfiguration` is active).
 Thus the net effect of adding it to the classpath, if the Connectors are also present in a Spring Boot application, is only to enable the "cloud" profile.
 You can see it making the decision to skip auto-reconfiguration in the application logs on startup: